ac-hj/boxoffice-forecaster-v2/README.md

-# Boxoffice Forecaster (Improved version)
+# Boxoffice Forecaster (Attempt #2)

+As I was working on this project earlier, I wondered why the model was *not* performing well.
+Across different models, there were slight variations in the accuracy, precision, and recall scores, but they were all within the range of 0.5.
+This was actually a really bad news for as it meant that the model could only predict as well as just randomly guesssing whether or not a movie will be successful.

+There are two speculations that I made for this poor performance:

-As I worked through this project earlier, I wondered why the model was *not* performing well 🤔.
-One speculation that I made was that our data for successful movies was *too* small compared to the unsuccessful movie data that by oversampling, successful movies were becoming misrepresented potentially.
-Additionally, I read that PCA is ideal for categorical columns only after researching.
+1. Our data for successful movies was *too* small compared to the unsuccessful movie data that by oversampling, successful movies were becoming misrepresented.
+2. PCA is known to be suitable for categorical features, and our data, which also has numerical features, may not have been the best to apply PCA on.

-Given these, I wanted to see if I could improve the model by manipulating the sampling methods and reducing the dimensionality.
+With these speculations, I wanted to see if I could improve the model by changing the sampling methods and not applying PCA.

 ## Experiment 🧪